In this article you will find:

 It also states that it contains protein levels that are ideal for this life stage.

-- Small breed dogs and large-breed dogs are so fond of its chicken and veggie flavor that many devour this in seconds.
+- Dogs are so fond of its chicken and veggie flavor

 A puppy food recipe that got 5-star ratings from fur babies and pet parents alike for its reasonable price tag, delectable taste, and health benefits, this WholeHearted dog food deserves a second look.

 Aside from having protein-rich meat sources in its first five ingredients, this WholeHearted puppy food’s ingredient list also includes various vitamins and supplements that promote balanced nutrition.

 The downside about this product is that it also contains peas, potato starch, and pea protein.
 Since they are not included in the first five items in its ingredient list, you can be assured that you’ll only find small amounts of these ingredients.